Romeo and Juliet

 • Relationships Among Individuals in Shakespeare’s Plays The events that take place in Athens are symbolic in the sense that they represent the sequence of events during the day whereas the events in the forest represent the dream like circumstances.

-• Breaking the rules: Romeo and Juliet’s quest for independence Finally, the death of Romeo and Juliet puts an end to their love and is powerful enough to reconcile their feuding families.
+• Breaking the Rules: Romeo and Juliet’s Quest for Independence Finally, the death of Romeo and Juliet puts an end to their love and is powerful enough to reconcile their feuding families.

 • William Shakespeare “Romeo and Juliet” and “A Midsummer Night’s Dream” This paper examines romantic love as the source of joy and fulfillment in “Romeo and Juliet” and “A Midsummer Night’s Dream”.
 Love is the source of pain and suffering in “A Midsummer Night’s Dream”.